monish05/Wisconsin-Autonomous-/README.md

 **What did you try and why do you think it did not work?**

-1. I used a GitHub page that had code for detecting images(https://gist.github.com/razimgit/d9c91edfd1be6420f58a74e1837bde18).
+1. I used a GitHub page that had code for detecting the cones(https://gist.github.com/razimgit/d9c91edfd1be6420f58a74e1837bde18).
 Initially, I started        using all the code from there.
 But I faced two issues- All the cones were detected but there were parts of the red door also being detected or 13 cones    were being detected.
 I realized this was the case because of the convex_hull_pointing_up() that was being used.
 It was custom-made for that picture.
 So    I made my own version of the manual filtering.
 2. I also realized that I didn’t need most of the code and it was redundant, so I filtered out all the unwanted code.
+I basically didn't end up using          anything apart from the morphologyEx function.

 **What libraries are used**